 657. The Soviet Union (5).
-Pr., Junior standing or permission of instructor.

 A survey of Soviet history since 1917 emphasizing the growth and development of the Communist Party.
 Also highlighted are the Soviet governmental and economic structures, foreign policy and cultural scene.
 This course may be offered concurrently with HY 457.
-School of Liberal Arts 75

 673. A History of Chinese Communism (5).
-Pr., Junior standing or permission of instructor.